hapijs/hapi.dev/static/lib/tutorials/en_US/servingFiles.md

 ## <a name="overview"></a> Overview

-Inevitably while building any web application, the need arises to server a simple file from disk.
+Inevitably while building any web application, the need arises to serve a simple file from disk.
 There is a hapi plugin called [inert](https://github.com/hapijs/inert) that adds this functionality to hapi through the use of additional handlers.

 First you need to install and add `inert` as a dependency to your project: